hisaylama/Fourier_Optics_Codes/README.md

 # Fourier-Optics
 Matlab code for creating the multiple circular spots in the 2D plane

-Run either Interact_Multiple_plot or Multiple_plot, circ.m should be in the same folder
+Run either Interact_Multiple_plot or Multiple_plot [circ.m should be in the same folder]

 #### 1. Interact_Multiple_plot.m: It creates an array of circular spots of a given pixel size.
 #### 2. LG_beam.m: This code generates a LG beam